andre-maree/DurableUniqueIdGenerator/README.md

 In the local.settings.json file:

-    "MasterKey": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx", // used to authorize -> set the counter to any value
+    "MasterKey": "xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx", // used to authorize -> set the counter to any value, and delete

     "GetIdsKey": "yyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyyy" // used to authorize -> get new ids